 It's time to learn about the symbolism found in the idea of the total body cleanse.
 Is a cleanse an isolated physical event?
 Or is it a symbol of something deeper?
 Let's look at one definition of the word, "Cleanse:"

 'To free from dirt; to clean, purify; To spiritually purify; to free from sin or guilt; to purge.' ~ Wictionary

-Well it would appear that indeed, a body cleanse is a total event, a body-mind-soul happening!
+Well it would appear that indeed, a cleanse is a total event, a body-mind-soul happening!
 Interesting, isn't it?
-While the buzzwords "cleanse" and "detox" seem like a new phenomenon, especially as it relates to the physical body, the concept is far, far from new.
+While the buzzwords "cleanse" and "detox" seem like a newer phenomenon, especially as it relates to the physical body, the concept is far, far from new.

 The true meaning of the word cleanse, shows us that once again, in our modern, Western approach, we have separated the body from the mind, and soul.
 All you have to do is look around you to see this!

 colon cleanse or a way to "detox" themselves.
 Everywhere in the media,

 in commercials and on every package, we are to believe that we are in a constant battle with germs, toxins, pollutants and chemicals just waiting to destroy us!

 is almost as if by cleansing our bodies or detoxifying our bodies, we